-I have no idea how to describe these ice cream sandwiches.
+I have no idea how to describe these walnut shortbread dulce de leche ice cream sandwiches.
 The first bite of it just makes you totally speechless.
-Buttery, nutty, caremely, crunchy, sweet, chilly, rich, decadent… Just so many words come out from your head that you will have a hard time picking the perfect one for these treats!
+Buttery, nutty, caramely, crunchy, sweet, chilly, rich, decadent… Just so many words come out from your head that you will have a hard time picking the perfect one for these ice cream sandwiches!

 To prepare cookie dough, sift the flour and salt in a large bowl.
 Mix in walnuts.
 Set aside.